-Not sure which design is right for you?
-Try one of Shutterfly’s free wedding invitation samples to better understand our quality, cardstock and designs.
-Also, if youre looking for some inspiration to add to your invitations, play around with our hashtag generator for great wedding hashtag ideas.
+Not sure which wedding invitation design is right for you?
+Try one of our free wedding invitation samples to better understand our quality, cardstock and designs.
+Also, if you’re looking for some inspiration to add to your invitations, play around with our hashtag generator for great wedding hashtag ideas.
 And if you’re looking for additional wedding planning help, make sure to visit our resources on how long it takes to plan a wedding and our wedding planning checklist.